CSCfi/csc-user-guide/docs/computing/performance.md

   for Python programs
 * [nvprof](nvprof.md) is a command-line CUDA profiler and tracing tool for CUDA programs
-* [nsys](nsys.md) is a command-line and graphical system-wide performance analysis tool designed to visualize an application’s algorithms
+* [nsys](nsys.md) is the command-line iterface of Nsight Systems a system-wide performance analysis tool designed to visualize an application’s algorithms
-* [ncu](nvprof.md) is a command-line CUDA kernel profiler
+* [ncu](ncu.md) is the command-line interface of Nsight Compute, a tool to debug and optimize CUDA kernels
 * [mpiP](mpip.md) is a lightweight MPI profiler
 * [IPM](ipm.md) is a lightweight MPI profiler